-Hospitals are filled with some of the most advanced technology available today, but when it comes to communication, healthcare workers are still using outdated technology…
+Hospitals are filled with some of the most advanced technology available today, but when it comes to communication in hospitals, healthcare workers are still using…

 Globalization has made speed, efficiency, and flexibility necessities for logistics companies looking to prosper in the 21st century.
 A common denominator among these characteristics is effective logistics communication, which has become increasingly difficult as logistics has become more complex.